Is 'Not Guilty' the Same as 'Innocent'? Evidence from SEC Financial Fraud Investigations

 Date Written: June 12, 2019

-The Securities and Exchange Commission (SEC) routinely investigates firms for financial fraud, but investors only learn about regulators’ concerns if managers voluntarily disclose news of the investigation, or regulators sanction the firm.
-We investigate the effects of disclosing investigations using confidential records on all investigations, regardless of outcome.
-Markets exhibit some ability to identify which investigations will eventually lead to sanctions.
-Nonetheless, even when no charges are ultimately brought, firms that voluntarily disclose an investigation have significant negative returns, underperforming non-sanctioned firms that stayed silent by 12.7% for a year after the investigation begins.
-Consistent with limited investor attention, disclosing in a more prominent manner is associated with worse returns.
-CEOs who disclose an investigation are also 14% more likely to experience turnover.
-Our results are consistent with transparency about bad news being punished, rather than rewarded, by financial and labor markets.
+When the Securities and Exchange Commission (SEC) investigates firms for financial fraud, investors only learn about the investigation if managers disclose it, or regulators sanction the firm.
+We investigate the effects of such disclosures using confidential records on all investigations, regardless of outcome.
+Even when no charges are brought, firms that voluntarily disclose an investigation underperform non-disclosing firms by 11.7% over the following year.
+Disclosure is associated with a higher chance of shareholder class action lawsuits, and more prominent disclosures are associated with worse returns.
+CEOs who disclose an investigation are 14% more likely to experience turnover.
+Our results are consistent with transparency about bad news being punished by financial and labor markets.

 Keywords: Fraud, Disclosure, SEC, Reputation, CEO Turnover